 A lot has been written about schemaless databases, but not much on schemaless platforms, on how to make them, how to choose one for your own software project — while there are so many of them around us.
 CMS, Electronic medical record systems, ERP, CRM, and Forms utilities, to name a few in common domains.
 Each niche sectors/verticals have such platforms too — like in the social sector there is Avni, CommCare, Bahmni.

 Schemaless databases allow you to perform data operations, without telling the database about the schema of your data.
 And they deliver good performance for such use cases.

 Schemaless platforms, on the other hand, are designed to tackle the generic end-use cases in a domain and leave the specific parts for the user to define onto the platform.
 It is the second part (in design and tradeoffs) that this article deals with.
 At this point, it is important to delineate the term “user”.
-In most schemaless platform there is a platform-user who defines their specific data model and an end-user who simply uses that solution.
+In most schemaless platforms there is a platform-user who defines their specific data model and an end-user who simply uses that solution.
 Consider Google Forms which is also a schemaless platform.
-The person who defines the form is a platform-user and one who fills the data in the form is an end-user.
-We will refer platform-user as a user here.
+The person who defines the form is a platform user and the one who fills the data in the form is an end-user.
+We will refer platform user as a user here.

 Three types of schemaless platforms